traverseda/PySdfScad/README.md

  * You can't color a mesh, or make parts of it transparent

 This is another thing that can probably be fixed eventually, but is still quite challenging.

+#ToDo:

+ - [ ] Error messages are bad (include line numbers and stuff)
+ - [ ] No flow control (if statements don't exist)
+ - [ ] No ranges
+ - [ ] Functions/Operators raise exception is arguments are missing.
+In openscad
+    they just raise soft warnings or provide a default.
+ - [ ] Minkowski/hull operators require SDF functions I don't know how to implement
+ - [ ] Openscad does something weird to their floats when you echo them, and that makes it hard to write test cases.